 Fitbit went on somewhat of a fitness tracker release surge last year, dropping four models for the activity conscious to strap onto their wrists.
+It hasn't stopped this year either, releasing the Alta HR and issuing a beefy upgrade to the Fibit Blaze.
 With such a range of choice being offered, though, it can be a challenge to figure out which deserves a place in your everyday life.

 Coming soon: The Fitbit smartwatch

 That's why we're here to take a deep-dive into what the Flex 2 and Charge 2, two of Fitbit's sequel lines, are capable of and how they stack up against each other.
 Here's an in-depth comparison of the two side by side.

 Flex 2 vs Charge 2: Design and comfort

 The first noticeable design difference between this duo is the display— or lack thereof on the Flex 2.
 While the Charge 2 offers a black and white OLED screen, the Flex offers a more minimalist, camouflaged tracker which is handy for those looking to keep things discreet.

 The latter also features a more secure clasp mechanism, as opposed to the fiddly design of the Charge — something which has been a criticism of many other previous Fitbit bands, too.
 While this can make it a tad more difficult to get on and off your wrist, it's more attractive than having a device on your arm that always feels slightly too loose.